rv3r/Scarpet-scripts/programs/README.md

 `/portalorient air` - makes the player face the portal side with more air blocks

 `/portalorient solid` - makes the player face the portal side with fewer solid blocks

+# Potion Bow

+Requires my projectile_hit.scl library.

+Hit a bow item with a lingering potion to apply that effect to the bow.
+Arrows fired from the bow become a splash potion with that effect.
+Potion effect can be changed at any time.
+Useful for effects such as water breathing, fire resistance, slow falling, healing, or really any effect.
+Or maybe you can just take out campfires from afar with your new splash water bottle bow.

 # Smelter Debug
 Aids in debugging while designing smelter arrays by reducing need to open furnace GUIs.
 Hold coal and right-click on two corners of a cuboid to cache all furnaces, smokers, and blast furnaces in the region.
 Shift right-click on any furnace variant to compare all other furnace variants of the same type.
 Cuboid region and main furnace variant can always be overwritten.